Valerian: benefits, dosage, contraindications

 Synergies

-Some clinical research shows that taking 225 mg of ground valerian root three times daily for 8 weeks reduces the severity of hot flashes by 47% and their frequency by 39% compared to baseline in postmenopausal women.
-Other clinical research shows that taking a valerian root extract at a dose of 530 mg twice daily for two months reduces the severity of hot flashes in 80% of patients and lowers their frequency by 49% compared to baseline in postmenopausal women.
-In both studies, these improvements were significant compared to placebo treatment, which did not improve these results.
+Some clinical research shows that taking 225 mg of ground valerian root three times a day for 8 weeks reduces the severity of hot flashes by 47% and their frequency by 39% compared with baseline in menopausal women.
+Other clinical research shows that taking a valerian root extract at 530 mg twice a day for two months reduces the severity of hot flashes in 80% of patients and reduces the frequency of hot flashes by 49% compared with baseline in menopausal women.
+In both studies, these improvements were significant compared with placebo treatment, which did not improve these outcomes.

 Posologie

-There is conflicting evidence on the efficacy of valerian for anxiety.
-A preliminary study shows that taking 100 mg of valerian three times daily for 21 days reduces anxiety in patients with mild anxiety.
-Preliminary clinical research has also reported that taking 1 to 2 capsules of valerian root 50 mg and St. John's wort 100 mg twice daily for 2 weeks improves symptoms of moderately severe anxiety more effectively than diazepam 2 mg twice daily.
-However, other preliminary research seems to suggest that valerian extract titrated in valepotriates or valerenic acid has no beneficial effect on generalized anxiety disorder.
-These inconsistencies may be due to doses or concentration of valepotriates or valerenic acids contained in the valerian preparation.
+There is conflicting evidence on the effectiveness of valerian for anxiety.
+A preliminary study shows that taking 100 mg of valerian three times a day for 21 days reduces anxiety in patients with mild anxiety.
+Preliminary clinical research has also reported that taking 1 to 2 capsules of 50 mg valerian root and 100 mg St. John's wort twice a day for 2 weeks improves symptoms of moderately severe anxiety more effectively than diazepam 2 mg twice a day.
+However, other preliminary research seems to suggest that valerian extract standardized to valepotriates or valerenic acid has no beneficial effect on generalized anxiety disorder.
+These inconsistencies may be due to the doses or to the concentration of valepotriates or valerenic acids contained in the valerian preparation.

 Posologie